Fritz’s Story

 A Better Answer

-Fritz visits his oncologist every six months for routine scans and, thankfully, there is no evidence that his cancer has returned, but his treatment left him with scars and side-effects that impact his daily life.
+Fritz visits his oncologist every six months for routine scans and, thankfully, there is no evidence that his cancer has returned, but his treatment left him with scars and side effects that impact his daily life.
 He sees surgical specialists, endocrine specialists, sleep medicine doctors and more - he regularly has enough appointments to last an entire day.
 He’s on multiple medications to manage problems that were caused by the treatments that cured his cancer - a tradeoff his parents certainly never expected.

-“He went from a kind who takes a Flintstone vitamin to a kid who takes multiple medications that most people don’t encounter until middle age or later,” Erika said.
+“He went from a kid who takes a Flintstone vitamin to a kid who takes multiple medications that most people don’t encounter until middle age or later,” Erika said.
 “We never would have forgone his treatment, because it’s the reason he’s here today… I just wish it hadn’t been so unkind to his body.
 I wish we could have a better answer.”

 Erika and Joe said one of the most shocking things about childhood cancer life is how little support childhood cancer research receives.